Fringed Loosestrife

 Cultivation: The preference is full sun to light shade, wet to moist conditions, and a fertile loamy soil with organic matter.

 Faunal Associations: The floral oil and pollen of the flowers attract the Melittid bee, Macropis steironematis.
 This bee is a specialist visitor (oligolege) of Lysimachia spp.
 It collects the floral oil and pollen for its larvae.
-The Halictid bee Lasioglossum versatus has been observed collecting pollen from the flowers of Fringed Loosestrife.
-The caterpillars of the noctuid moth, Nola cilicoides (Blurry-Patched Nola), feed on Fringed Loosestrife.
-This insect is also an oligolege.
+In addition, the Halictid bee Lasioglossum versatus has been observed collecting pollen from the flowers of Fringed Loosestrife.
+Insects that feed destructively on various parts of Fringed Loosestrife and other Lysimachia spp. include the leafhopper Rossmoneura carbonata, larvae of the sawfly Monostegia abdominalis, larvae of Dasineura lysimachiae (Loosestrife Bud Gall Midge), larvae of the moth Nola cilicoides (Blurry-Patched Nola), and leaf-mining larvae of the moth Phyllonorycter lysimachiaeella.
+Many of these insects are oligophagous.
 Little appears to be known about this wildflower's relationships with birds and mammals.

 Photographic Location: A damp wooded area along a railroad in Urbana, Illinois.

 Comments: This is one of the more common Lysimachia spp.
 (Loosestrife species).
 As a group, they are not closely related to Lythrum spp.
 (Purple Loosestrife species).
-Fringed Loosestrife can be distinguished from other Lysimachia spp. by the conspicuous hairs on its petioles (see the lower photograph).
+Fringed Loosestrife can be distinguished from other Lysimachia spp. by the conspicuous hairs on its petioles.
 It tends to be more robust and have wider leaves than other species in this genus.
-All of the Lysimachia spp. in Illinois have similar yellow flowers that produce floral oil, although these flowers sometimes differ in size.
+Most Lysimachia spp. in Illinois have similar yellow flowers that produce floral oil, although these flowers sometimes differ in size.
+Another species, Lysimachia thyrsiflora (Tufted Loosestrife), has flowers with very narrow petaloid lobes that are bunched together into dense clusters.
+This provides it with a distinctive appearance.

 Return